-Chemical Etching - General Information
+Chemical Etching Capabilities - General Information

 Chemical etching, another industry name for photo etching and photochemical etching, is a cost-effective manufacturing process for a variety of industrial thin metal parts.
 The photo etching process is ideal for the precision machining of parts with simple to complex designs.

-Chemical Etching Metal - Technical Guidelines
+Chemical Etching Capabilites - Technical Guidelines

 Our goal is to design a photo tool with as many parts per sheet of metal as possible.
 As a general rule of thumb, thicker material and lower tolerances will require a smaller sheet yielding fewer pieces.
 On the contrary, thinner metal with an extended range of tolerances will increase sheet size and part pieces.
 Photochemical etching techniques are designed to achieve the lowest possible tolerance and the highest number of parts per sheet in order to save you time and money.